mint-noon/work-stream/README.md

     Options:

-      -s, --src <target> - Set source directory (where shored all you projects) -d, --dst <target> - Set shared directory (must be git repository) -b, --branch <name> - Set name of the branch with which the user will work
+      -s, --src <target> - Set source directory (where stored all you projects) -d, --dst <target> - Set shared directory (must be git repository) -b, --branch <name> - Set name of the branch with which the user will work
 ```